StockSharp/doc/en/topics/Messages_adapters_orderlog.md

 			});
 ```

 If support for order book generation from incoming data is required, then the [OrderLogMessageAdapter](xref:StockSharp.Algo.OrderLogMessageAdapter) adapter (see [Adapters chain](Messages_adapters_chain.md) for details) will be used for subscriptions that require order book collection from order log data.
 By default, the [OrderLogMarketDepthBuilder](xref:StockSharp.Messages.OrderLogMarketDepthBuilder) algorithm will be used.
-If this class behavior is not enough, then you need to create your own class that implements the [IOrderLogMarketDepthBuilder](xref:StockSharp.Messages.IOrderLogMarketDepthBuilder) interface and override the [IMessageAdapter.CreateOrderLogMarketDepthBuilder](xref:StockSharp.Messages.IMessageAdapter.CreateOrderLogMarketDepthBuilder): method:
+If this class behavior is not enough, then you need to create your own class that implements the [IOrderLogMarketDepthBuilder](xref:StockSharp.Messages.IOrderLogMarketDepthBuilder) interface and override the [IMessageAdapter.CreateOrderLogMarketDepthBuilder](xref:StockSharp.Messages.IMessageAdapter.CreateOrderLogMarketDepthBuilder(StockSharp.Messages.SecurityId)): method:

 ```cs
 public partial class MyOwnMessageAdapter : MessageAdapter